 OK, drawing a pumpkin face is very easy, the first thing to do is to draw the pumpkin.
 Start with the shape of the pumpkin which is somewhat similar to a compressed balloon followed by the indispensable lines that we will use to position the eyes, mouth, and nose of the pumpkin.
 Let’s start with the eyes.

 The first pumpkin face I am going to draw will be a simple and classy face, with triangular eyes, a smiling mouth with square teeth, and a triangular nose.
 The secret to a perfect pumpkin face design is to keep it very loose and asymmetrical.

 Drawing pumpkin faces – let’s put a smile on!

-Teeth in this face are square and completely irregular.
+The teeth in this face are square and completely irregular.
 The more irregular the better the pumpkin face will look.

-For the next step we are going to use the pumpkin shape we have already drawn and “carve” different faces with different moods and expressions.
+For the next step, we are going to use the pumpkin shape we have already drawn and “carve” different faces with different moods and expressions.